sciZer0/7/v/README.md

 Importantly, even though not each Voter might vote, and plus, a Voter might spend only their idle time on voting, nevertheless at best, massive competitive-votings, happening on the Vote blockchain, might additionally decrease the Vote token's real circulating supply significantly — of course, resulting in an additional rise in the voting power of the Vote token.

-And of course, there will be such things as voting on funding common goods and retaining the Voter's personal achievements by the  SBT/NFT — and a lot of other good things.
+And of course, there will be such things as voting on funding common goods and retaining the Voter's personal achievements by the  SBT/NFT — and a lot of other things.
 </b></i>